Hamza-ARROUBAT/Gaming-Charts/README.md

 - A backend that serves the data to the frontend
 - A frontend that consumes the endpoints exposed by the backend and displays the data to the user.

-You will find in each part, a README file that gives details about how to lunch the servers make the Web-App working on your machine 🎉
+You will find in each part (frontend/backend), a README file that gives details about how to lunch the servers make the Web-App working on your machines 💻🎉

 # Technologies